 Many academic staff are engaged in a range of research and consultancy activities funded by the Research Councils, the European Union, the government, trade unions and industry.
 These activities ensure our staff are in touch with the latest industry thinking and bring best practice to your studies.

-Engineering research within the Faculty of Science, Engineering and Computing is organised into three research centres, which provide focus and encourage the cross-fertilisation of ideas.
+Engineering research within the Faculty is organised into three research centres, which provide focus and encourage the cross-fertilisation of ideas.

 Civil engineering and construction research takes place in the Sustainable Technology Research Centre.
 The research groups within the centre cover a wide range of topics, including: